-The Tuck Advanced Management Program is a two-week offering designed to advance the strategic and management orientation of senior executives who aspire to succeed at the highest levels of executive responsibility—by learning to ask the right questions, identify the right business opportunities, and optimize resources to position their organizations for continued success.
+The Tuck Advanced Management Program is a transformative two-week program designed to advance the strategic and leadership orientation of senior executives who aspire to succeed at the highest levels of executive responsibility—by learning to ask the right questions, identify the right business opportunities, and optimize resources to position their organizations for continued success in today’s changing and globalized world.

-The rest of the AMP curriculum is delivered in five integrated, dynamic modules that have been developed to respond to the critical business needs faced by senior leaders in any organization—private, public, or nonprofit.
-These five key domains are essential for developing an enterprise-wide mindset and visionary leadership:
+Tuck’s AMP curriculum is delivered in five integrated, dynamic modules that have been developed to respond to the critical business needs faced by senior leaders in any organization.
+Through the tools and advanced thinking in these five key modules, participants gain new capabilities they can bring back to their companies to help make even the toughest business decisions.

 Strategy & Innovation

-Leaders looking to achieve significant results often face multidimensional challenges, such as new technologies, globalization and increasing competitive pressures.
+Leaders looking to achieve significant results often face complex challenges, such as new technologies, global economic policy, and increasing competitive pressures.
 To achieve lasting impact, executives must adapt by learning to develop and execute continuous innovation.
 Module 1 explores the process of innovation and equips participants with strategies to develop organizational cultures of innovation; practice new ways of thinking about an organization’s position relative to customers, rivals, and partners; and identify strategies for ushering in breakthrough changes while managing day-to-day operations.

 Securing Competitive Advantage